AlejandroNo4/nerdytalks/README.md

 I made this project for learning proposes, to implement all the learned skills during the RoR course.
 It is a “clone” of Twitter, but with basic functions.

 Instead of Twitter, I called it “Nerdy Talks”.
-A space where everybody can share ideas, or in this case “talks” about what we all love.
+Space where everybody can share ideas, or in this case “talks” about what we all love.
 Nerdy stuff.

 Go ahead.
 Try it by yourself!
 <br/>